MayankAjmeri/Burger_Builder/README.md

 This is a project I created while learning React.
+It is a Burger Builder website where you can create your own burger and can order it.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).